 The percentage of medical exposure from radiological examinations is known to be high in Japan.
-The annual average medical exposure in Japan is estimated to be 2.6 mSv.
-This is considered due to the fact that an environment to ensure easy access to healthcare has been developed under the universal health insurance system and that CT scans, which involve high-dose exposure per examination, are quite common and upper gastro intestinal (UGI) examination is generally utilized for stomach cancer screening in Japan.
-In 2015, the diagnostic reference levels for medical exposure were established (revised in 2020), and efforts for optimizing medical exposure are now being made (p.76 of Vol. 1, "Radiation Doses from Medical Diagnosis").
+This is considered due to the fact that CT scans, which involve high-dose exposure per examination, are quite common and upper gastro intestinal (UGI) examination is generally utilized for stomach cancer screening in Japan (p.76 of Vol. 1, "Radiation Doses from Medical Diagnosis").